"You begin saving the world by saving one man at a time; all else is grandiose romanticism or politics." - Charles Bukowski

 Evangelism without Additives: What if sharing your faith meant just being yourself?

+This weekend we talked about the idea that each of us was made to belong to other people.
 Refrigerator Rights Relationships are people who can open your refrigerator without having to ask permission.
 And when you are in their home you can do the same.
 They are people with whom you feel open, cared for and relaxed.
 They know the real you behind the facade.

 Click clacking down some dead end street